samarth080/the-ultimate-binance-trading-bot/Readme.md

 - Use testnet for initial testing
 - Understand the risks involved
 - Never invest more than you can afford to lose
-- The developers are not responsible for any financial losses
+- The developers are not responsible for any financial losse

 ---